 One of my favorite places is the town of Long Beach located close to the southern border of the Washington state.
 It is a small tourist destination that features LOTS of beaches, quaint shops and restaurants, and a variety of nearby places to visit.
 It is easy to spend an entire week in Long Beach because you can take a variety of day trips or just hang around the beach and relax.

-The beach is about 28 miles in length and much of it is drivable depending on conditions and time of year.
+The beach is about 28 miles long and much of it is drivable depending on conditions and time of year.
 The sand is extremely fine and the coastal waters are very shallow.
 There are times when see people 150′ past the start of the water and the surf is only up to their knees.
 The wide and expansive beach, fine sand, rolling surf, and breeze make for ideal kite flying conditions.
 On this family friendly beach you often see experience stunt kite pilots, learners, people with giant kites, and lots of kids with kites in all shapes and sizes.
 The beach is host to a variety of sea birds including pelicans.
 The very shallow waters often reflect the colors of the sunset making for some nice photos.

-A very cool boardwalk meanders above the sand between Sid Synder Drive and Bolstad Avenue.
+A very cool boardwalk meanders for 6/10 of a mile above the sand between Sid Synder Drive and Bolstad Avenue.
 The boardwalk does not contain rides or vendors but simply offers a nice place to stroll and watch the waves and sunsets.
 The boardwalk changes elevation and bends this way and that, adding to its appeal.
 It is a fantastic place for portrait photos.
 There is a paved path below for bicycles, skateboard, rollerblades, the like.
 During the Kite Festival the board walk is a great place from which to shoot photos.
 Once you walk this boardwalk you will want to walk it again and again.